-3 Combining Statically and Dynamically Optimal Algorithms

-In the previous section we described two algorithms which are variants of the Experts algorithm and are $(1 + \epsilon)$ optimal with respect to the best static list.
-In this section we reapply the experts technique, this time using algorithm A (or B) and algorithm COMB [BEY98] as the two experts.
-Through this we can achieve both $(1+\epsilon)$ static optimality and $(1.6+\epsilon)$ dynamic optimality simultaneously.
+3. Combining Statically and Dynamically Optimal Algorithms.
+In the previous section we described two algorithms which are variants of the Experts algorithm and are $(1 + \varepsilon)$ optimal with respect to the best static list.
+In this section we reapply the experts technique, this time using algorithm A (or B) and algorithm COMB [BEY] as the two experts.
+There are some issues that need to be addressed, but through this we can achieve both $(1 + \varepsilon)$ static optimality and $(1.6 + \varepsilon)$ dynamic optimality simultaneously.

 The key idea is to use one of the experts for some number of accesses, and then probabilistically decide to switch the expert or stay with the same algorithm.
-However, in making the probabilistic decision, we do not want to explicitly calculate the weights of the two experts, as that would require running the two algorithms simultaneously, defeating the very purpose of this algorithm.
-In order to get around this difficulty, we use a variant of the Exp3 algorithm proposed by [ACBFS95].
-This algorithm was proposed for the multiarmed bandit problem in which a gambler must decide to play on one of K slot machines, but gets to see the profit of only the machine that he is playing on.
+However, in making the probabilistic decision, we do not want to calculate the weights of the two experts explicitly, as that would require running the two algorithms simultaneously, defeating the very purpose of this algorithm.6 In order to circumvent this difficulty, we use a variant of the Exp3 algorithm proposed by Auer et al. [ACB+].
+This algorithm was proposed for the multi-armed bandit problem in which a gambler must decide to play on one of K slot machines, but gets to see the profit of only the machine that he is playing on.

-[Bur00] extend the Exp3 algorithm to the case where there is a cost d for switching between the different experts, and so, we may want to switch after every s steps, rather than after every step.
-We will now describe the two algorithms Hedge and Hedge-Bandit as given in [Bur00].
+Burch [B] extends the Exp3 algorithm to the case where there is a $\cot d$ for switching between the different experts.
+We will use this to deal with the fact that when we switch algorithms, we may have a different internal state (probability distribution over lists) than had we used the other algorithm from the start.
+We now describe the two algorithms Hedge and Hedge-Bandit as given in [B].

-3.1 Algorithm Hedge Algorithm Hedge uses K algorithms (experts), choosing one for each time step and obtaining a gain equal to the gain of the chosen expert in that time period.
+3.1.
+Algorithm Hedge.
+Algorithm Hedge uses K algorithms (experts), choosing one for each time step and obtaining a gain equal to the gain of the chosen expert in that time period.
 Expert i obtains a gain $x_i(t)$ in time step t with $x_i(t) \in [0, 1]$.
+Define $G_i(t) = \sum{j < t} x_i(j)$, the total gain obtained by expert i up to time step t.
+Let $\eta > 0$ be a performance parameter.
 The algorithm proceeds as follows: